 TRS is also referred to as Tip, Ring, Sleeve.
 It has the same appearance as your standard 1/4" and 1/8" plugs.
-The difference is that it has an extra ring on the plug.
-TRS cables are two conductor plus a ground.
 Commonly used to connect balanced equipment and for running left and right mono signals to stereo headphones.
 These will also be located on Y cables for use in mixer insert jacks when the signal is sent out in one wire and comes back through another wire.
 Click here to see our selection of TRS Patch Cables.

 Speakon connectors are used to carry amplified signals.
 They are most commonly used to connect power amplifiers to PA speakers, monitors, and sub woofers in studio or on stage.
 They have a unique locking feature that tend to make them a more attractive option than the 1/4" TS connection.
 It is recommended to never use an instrument cable to connect an amplifier to a speaker.
 Click here to visit our selection of Speakon Cables.